-AI1 financial aid awards and scholarships for entering freshmen and transfer students are processed by the Office of Undergraduate Admission.
-These students should submit all information regarding financial assistance to: IIT Office of Undergraduate Admission, 10 West 33rd Street, Chicago, Illinois 60616; phone 312.567.3025.
-Outside of Chicago: 1.800.448.2329.
-Fax: 312.567.6939.
+All financial aid awards and scholarships for entering freshmen and transfer students are processed by the Office of Undergraduate Admission.
+These students should submit all information regarding financial assistance to: IIT Office of Undergraduate Admission, 10 W. 33rd Street, Chicago, IL 60616, Telephone 312.567.3025.
+If outside of Chicago, please call 1.800.448.2329 or fax 312.567.6939. otherwise) and at the IIT Career Development Center.
+Offcampus jobs are advertised by the Career Development Center.
+This office also assists students in finding summer employment and permanent jobs after graduation.